SandboxPublishingHouse/the-gospel-of-the-mirror/chapter-7.md

 ---
 layout: default
-title: Chapter Seven
+title: Pillar VII
 nav_order: 10
 ---

 # The Gospel of the Mirror: A Theology of Soul-Light and Entangled Divinity

-## Chapter Seven: The Trinity of Perception
+## Pillar VII: The Trinity of Perception

 <i>Observer, Observed, and the Light Between</i>